Edmond, Oklahoma: Sports

 Rugby union is a developing sport in Edmond and the Oklahoma City metropolitan area.
 Edmond boasts two rugby clubs -the Edmond Rugby Club (The Storm) and the University of Central Oklahoma Rugby Football Club.

-Golf is a popular sport in Edmond, boasting seven golf courses, including the Oak Tree National.

-Soccer is also a growing sport in Edmond, being home to the Edmond Soccer Club.
+Oak Tree National golf club is located here.

 Education

 Most of Edmond is in the Edmond Public Schools district.
 Portions are in other school districts: Deer Creek Public Schools, Jones Public Schools, and Luther Public Schools.